kubeslice-ent/egs-installation/poc/POC ReadMe.md

        }'
     ```

-10. In the 'ai-ran' workspace, create an fr2 WorkloadPlacement on the near-edge cluster using the manifest file 'fr2-workload-placement.yaml'.
+10. In the 'ai-ran' workspace, create a fr2 WorkloadPlacement:select far-edge cluster, for step use the manifest file 'fr2-workload-placement.yaml' and auto gpu selection with Memory for GPR

-11. On the `far-edge` cluster, as the high-priority GPR is provisioned on the `ai-ran` workspace, the low-priority GPR will be
-    evicted on the `tenant-1` workspace.
+11. On the `far-edge` cluster, as the high-priority GPR is provisioned on the `ai-ran` workspace, the low-priority GPR will be evicted on the `tenant-1` workspace.

-12. Go to the `tenant-1` workspace and observe the workload will be redistributed to the `near-edge` cluster from 'far-edge' cluster.
+12. Go to the `tenant-1` workspace and observe the workload will be redistributed to the `near-edge` cluster from the 'far-edge' cluster.

 13. After the successful deployment of the workload placement, validate it using the following example command on the `near-edge` cluster: